crossplane/docs/content/v1.11/getting-started/introduction.md

 A _Composite Resource Definition_ can limit the choices to `small` or `large`.
-A _Composite Resource_ uses those options and the _Composition_ maps them to specific cloud provider settings settings.
+A _Composite Resource_ uses those options and the _Composition_ maps them to specific cloud provider settings.

 The following _Composite Resource Definition_ defines a {{<hover label="specVersions" line="17" >}}storage{{< /hover >}}
 parameter.
-The size is a
+The storage is a
 {{<hover label="specVersions" line="18">}}string{{< /hover >}}
 and the OpenAPI
 {{<hover label="specVersions" line="19" >}}oneOf{{< /hover >}} requires the